-In 2009, subdivision (a) of this rule was amended to change the time period from five (5) to seven (7) days, and subdivision (b) of this rule was amended to change the time period from ten (10) to fourteen (14) days.
+In 2009, subdivision (a) of this rule was amended to change the time period from five to seven days, and subdivision (b) of this rule was amended to change the time period from 10 to 14 days.
 The purpose of these amendments was to conform the time periods in this rule to the 2009 time-related amendments to the Federal Rules of Bankruptcy Procedure.
-Throughout the Bankruptcy Rules, as well as the Local Bankruptcy Rules, most time periods that are shorter than thirty (30) days were changed so that the number of days is in multiples of seven (7), thereby reducing the likelihood that time periods will end on a Saturday or Sunday.
+Throughout the Bankruptcy Rules, as well as the Local Bankruptcy Rules, most time periods that are shorter than 30 days were changed so that the number of days is in multiples of seven, thereby reducing the likelihood that time periods will end on a Saturday or Sunday.
 The business day deadline in subdivision (b)(2) of this rule was also amended in 2009 to delete the reference to "business" so that the time period will be consistent with the 2009 amendments to Bankruptcy Rule 9006(a).

-Guidelines for the conduct of asset sales were promulgated by General Order M-383.
+Guidelines for the conduct of asset sales were promulgated are governed by General Order M-383 and any amendments or supplemental standing orders of the Court.
+Copies of General Order M-383, as well as any amendments or subsequent standing orders on this subject, may be obtained from the Clerk and are available on the Court's website at www.nysb.uscourts.gov.
 This rule was amended in 2013 to specify the title of the procedures promulgated by General Order M-383 and to state in the rule the link to the Court's website where practitioners may access the governing procedures.
-The procedures also may be obtained from the Clerk.
+The procedures may also be obtained from the Clerk.
 The procedures set forth in the Guidelines for the Conduct of Asset Sales may be amended by the Court after giving notice and opportunity for comment as is appropriate.